i-l-l-u-s-i-o-n/Encryptor_Decryptor_EnDe/README.md

 I coded it in PYTHON and  then created a standalone executable using pyinstaller package to run on both 32 and 64 bit Windows .

-Simply download the appropriate package(x64 or x86) and run EnDe_by_SHIVAM.exe
+Simply download the appropriate package(x64 or x86).

+Extract the archieve using 'WINRAR' or any other application.You can download WINRAR from 'https://www.win-rar.com/start.html?&L=0'

+Run EnDe_by_SHIVAM.exe

 Follow the instructions after running the exe.